0xKitsune/bid_ask_service/README.md

 ### Reflection Section/ What I would change
 - Concurrency model to use mutexes instead of channels for exchange/order book communication
 - The Bid/Ask Ord trait
+- Logging, right now it writes often and could be to a database instead